hellowac/mapnik-wiki-zh-cn/ShieldSymbolizer.md

 |shield-dy|offset the shield image _and text_ vertically | 0 |
 |transform|[[Transform]] image| |

+### dx, dy
+dx, dy (from TextSymbolizer) only move the text, but not the Shield.
+This behavior will be changed in a future release of mapnik.
+(See below).

 ### placement
 `placement="line"` actually means points along a line for ShieldSymbolizer.